LukeShortCloud/rootpages/markdown/openstack.md

 2. "Neutron with existing external network.
 RDO Project.
 Accessed September 28, 2017. https://www.rdoproject.org/networking/neutron-with-existing-external-network/

-## Automation - PackStack - Answer File
+## Automation - Packstack - Answer File

 The "answer" configuration file defines how OpenStack should be setup and installed.
 Using a answer file can provide a more customizable deployment.